ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 With ``-XScopedTypeVariables`` today, ``t`` is considered unbound, and so ``t`` is implicitly bound.
 But this breaks the single-namespace illusion --- ``t`` *would* have been found in the other namespace, if it weren't for the implicit binding.
-``-XRequiredTypeArguments`` is thus forced to choose between being a monotonic extension (allowing more programs, changing the meaning of no existing program) or faithfully simulating a unified single namespace;
+``-XRequiredTypeArguments`` is thus forced to choose between being a conservative extension (allowing more programs, changing the meaning of no existing program) or faithfully simulating a unified single namespace;
 it chooses the latter at the expense of the former.
-It does so by changing the implicit binding rules to consult both namespaces first: ``t`` above is is a use not a bind.
+It does so by changing the implicit binding rules to consult both namespaces first: ``t`` above is a use not a bind.

-The goal of this proposal, `#448`_ is to move away away from ``-XScopeTypeVariables``, and adopt designs that are compatible with ``-XRequiredTypeArguments`` without requiring it.
+The goal of this proposal, `#448`_ is to move away away from ``-XScopedTypeVariables``, and adopt designs that are compatible with ``-XRequiredTypeArguments`` without requiring it.
 ``-XPatternSignatures`` *without* implicit bindings is just that:

-- Adding just implicit bindings is a monotonic extension
+- Adding implicit pattern bindings is a conservative extension
-- Adding just cross-namespece variable resolution is a monotonic extension
+- Adding just cross-namespace variable resolution is a conservative extension

 It therefore serves as a "least common ancestor" of these other extensions.
 It is useful to materialize these points in the design space with language extensions: